-More than indulging my eyes and my heart of the beauty that Guimaras can provide, I also wanted to take learnings about this wonderful province.
+More than indulging my eyes and my heart of the beauty that Guimaras can provide, I also wanted to make learning about this wonderful province.
 And so, a visit to the Guimaras Provincial Capitol is a must on my list.
 From there, I learned about the history of the Guimaras province, from being a sub-province of Iloilo up to its conversion to a full-fledged province.

 Guimaras Sign at the Provincial Capitol